 At the June 29, 2015 meeting, Council directed staff to engage community association planning groups and industry groups to provide feedback and input on the current system.
 Council has now requested that staff provides a report by the end of 2016 to determine if further changes to the system and Land Use Bylaw (1P2007) are required.

 For general information and matters to consider when building a Contextual Dwelling, please refer to our Contextual Dwellings page.
-You can subscribe to receive email updates on our Contextual Dwelling Monitoring Review.
 For assistance on interpreting the contextual rules and how they may pertain to a development, please call 403-268-5311.

-Should you have any comments or questions relating to the Contextual Monitoring Review, feedback you’d like to provide for the upcoming report that will be presented to Council, or register for the September 20 event, please forward them to:
+Should you have any comments or questions relating to the Contextual Monitoring Review, please contact: